heimrichhannot/contao-news-bundle/README.md

  # Contao News Bundle

+> This bundle is deprecated!
+Don't use is anymore.
+Version 4 is intended to removed feature one by one.
+> New minor versions will remove features, so stick to bugfix versions if you need to use version 4.
+>
+> Version 4.0: Removed codefog/tags-bundle support

 This module contains enhancements for the contao news entity.
 It works with Contao 4 (and higher).